api3dao/old-api3-docs/docs/next/grp-developers/requesters-sponsors.md

 ## What is a Requester?

-The term **requester** is important to remember.
-It is mentioned in these docs and in the GitHub code.
+The term [requester](../concepts/requester.md) is important to remember.
 When requester is mentioned, the reference is to your smart contract that calls an Airnode.
-See [requester](../reference/concepts/requester.md) in the Reference section.

 > ![image](../assets/images/requesters-sponsors-1.png)